yairchu/yairchu.github.io/site/posts/a-simple-challenge-for-haskellers.md

 The irony of the situation is that when we research when exactly the memory footprint grew so much, we will find that it was happening when computing `partA`, but only when `partB` was going to follow it!

-This is because the mere future use of `findFibWith` in `partB` holds on to `fibs` to re-use it later, rather than letting the garbage collector to be done with it.
+This is because the mere future use of `findFibWith` in `partB` holds on to `fibs` to re-use it later, rather than letting the garbage collector rid of it.

-Thought in our case, this memoization of the fibonacci sequence, which we get for free thanks to Haskell's pervasive lazy evaluation, is something that we'd rather avoid.
+Though in our case, this memoization of the fibonacci sequence, which we get for free thanks to Haskell's pervasive lazy evaluation, is something that we'd rather avoid.

 ### Working around the problem

 A possibly silly workaround is employing deliberate code duplication, with `findFibWith2` using `fibs2` and thus not retaining `fibs`.
-However we are more ecological than using only single-use functions, so we'll look for a better work-around.
+However we'd like a more ecological solution than single-use functions, so we'll look for a better work-around.

-We can replace `findFibWith` with an implementation that has `fibs` implemented into it:
+What we can do is to rewrite `findFibWith` so that an implementation of `fibs` is woven into it so that it is never stored in a data structure:

 ```Haskell
 findFibWith substr =